 It’s comforting to think of the Vicar of Christ praying for us — and it’s also a call to fulfill the wish he expresses at the end of each audience: “Please, don’t forget to pray for me.”

 On occasions, we are given little glimpses into the personal prayer lives of the popes, these men entrusted by Christ with the responsibility of the whole world.
 Surely, we need to be praying for them in their weighty mission.

-On this ‘Passion Friday,’ pope says he thinks of Mary’s 7 Sorrows when he prays evening Angelus
+On ‘Passion Friday,’ Pope says he thinks of Mary’s 7 Sorrows when he prays evening Angelus